Trevor Rogers (baseball): Baltimore Orioles

 On July 30, 2024, the Marlins traded Rogers to the Baltimore Orioles in exchange for infielder Connor Norby and outfielder Kyle Stowers.
 He allowed 15 earned runs in 19 innings with a 0-2 record and a 7.11 ERA in four starts before being optioned to the Norfolk Tides on August 22.

-His 2025 campaign was delayed due to a partial right kneecap dislocation which he sustained during the offseason in January.
+Rogers' 2025 campaign was delayed due to a partial right kneecap dislocation which he sustained during the offseason in January.
 The Orioles announced that Rogers would be returning to the club's starting rotation on May 23.
 He retired 19 of 22 batters in 6 1/3 scoreless innings in a 2-1 away win over the Boston Red Sox in the second game of a split doubleheader the following night on May 24.
 On August 18, 2025, in a 6-3 win against the Red Sox, Rogers dropped his season ERA to 1.41, becoming the first Orioles starter to have an ERA under 1.50 through his first 12 starts of a season, besting the prior record of 1.50 set by Hoyt Wilhelm in 1954.
 He was named the winner of the 2025 Louis M. Hatter Most Valuable Oriole Award on September 23.
 He finished 2025 at 9-3 with a 0.90 WHIP.
 His 1.81 ERA established a new Orioles record for pitchers who worked at least 100 innings in a season, surpassing Stu Miller's 1.89 in 1965.

+Rogers was announced as Baltimore's Opening Day starting pitcher for the 2026 season.